joiecao/DH110/Assignment1.md

 |8) Aesthetic and minimalist design|2|While the design is minimal, there is still a lot of text that is very overwhelming.
 There is also no official home page with navigation to other pages.|Create a central home page and reorganize hierarchy of text within each tier.|
 |9) Help users recognize, diagnose, and recover from errors|3|The site does not have the ability to determine for the user if 2 parts are compatible.
 It does show compatibility sockets but the user must check for themselves if 2 pieces work.|Integrate a compatibility mode like PC Part Picker|
 |10) Help and documentation|1|The site offers many resources and build guides.
 However some of the most essential information is at the bottom of the page.|Rearrange page to show essential info at the top.|

-Thank you for coming to my Ted Talk.